brandur/sorg/content/drafts/webhooks.md

-Transmission failures, variations in latency, and quirks in the provider's implementation means that even though webhooks are sent to an endpoint roughly ordered, there are
+Transmission failures, variations in latency, and quirks in the provider's implementation means that even though webhooks are sent to an endpoint roughly ordered, there are no guarantees that they'll be received that way.

-> I guess I'm a little confused by this.
-I thought TCP ensured correct order.
-> Is the situation that many background jobs could get issued and maybe the
-> second one gets sent before the first due to waiting in a queue or something?
-> Perhaps a diagram here would be helpful? no guarantees that they'll be received that way.
-A lot of the time this isn't a big problem, but it does mean that a "delete" event for a resource could be received before its "create" event and consumers must be tolerant of these anomalies.
+For example, a provider might send a `created` event for `resource123`, but a send failure causes it to be queued for retransmission.
+In the meantime, `resource123` is deleted and its `deleted` event sends correctly.
+Later, the `created` event is also sent, but by then the consumer's received it after its corresponding `deleted`.
+A lot of the time this isn't a big problem, but consumers must be built to be tolerant of these anomalies.

+!fig src="/assets/webhooks/out-of-order.svg" caption="A consumer receiving events out of order due to a send failure."

 In an ideal world, a real-time stream would be reliable enough that a consumer could use it as an [ordered